-In order to accept online donations, you’ll need to enlist the help of a payment processing tool.
+In order to accept online donations, you’ll need to make sure your organization is properly registered to solicit donations online.
+Once you’ve met this critical step, you’re ready to enlist the help of a payment processing tool.
 The fundraising software you choose will already have these tools built in to get donations from your donors’ pockets to your nonprofit’s bank account.

 However, you can also purchase dedicated payment processing services directly and use the processor’s tools for your fundraising needs.

 If you do choose to work with a dedicated payment processor, look to find one who specializes in nonprofits or is at least familiar with your organization’s specific set of needs.

 Don’t forget to prioritize security.
 It’s crucial that your processor is PCI-compliant, which means they adhere to set of standards put in place to protect you (and your donors) from online fraud.

 If you’re not in the market for new software, it’s still important to be familiar with how your donations are processed and to understand what kinds of donations your processor is able to accept.